john-e-moore/tlg_interest_model/README.md

 ## Overview
 The purpose of this project is to simulate the US Government's public debt burden in years to come given a set of assumptions.
 It accounts for debts maturing and being reissued at different interest rates.

+Important note: From 2012 forward, the simple securities Bills, Notes, and Bonds make up about 84% of public debt volume.
+Therefore, for more accurate total public debt estimates, you can apply a multiplier of 1.19 to the yearly output numbers.
+Using that multiplier resulted in an almost perfect match with future projections released by the White House in March 2024 (using their GDP, deficit, and interest rate numbers).

 ![Excel chart made with output](/images/output_chart.png "Excel chart made with output")

 ## Getting Started